What are Azure Durable Functions

 How To Create Durable Functions Using Visual Studio 2019

-Here, we will discuss How to create Durable Functions using Visual Studio 2019.
-Follow the below steps to create Durable Functions using Visual Studio 2019.
+Here, we will discuss how to create Durable Functions using Visual Studio 2019.
+Follow the below steps to develop Durable Functions using Visual Studio 2019.

 1. Open Visual Studio 2019 from the local machine.
 Click on the Create a New Project button.